fernandopassaia/app_fullstackdemo/README.md

 If you want to know how do i configure my Linux Envoirnment: VSCode, extensions, the fonts i use, the system variables of my envoirnment and how to i configure then, the packages i use: I have it in a documented way.
-Please take a look to my repo called **docsamples** and inside it **generaldocs**.
+Please take a look to my repo called **docsamples > generaldocs**.
 You'll see files and folders for .Net Core, VsCode, Angular, React Native - this are my references and the things i use to work in these languages.

 I also use "Insomnia" to TEST API, but you can use Postman or if you prefer, install some integrated tool like Swagger.
 I also use "Azure Data Studio" to check the DataBase in case of need.
 Note: I've also tested all this APP and Envoirment